-This hormone gets secreted by the adrenal glands when stimulated by both the pituitary and hypothalamus glands.
+Cortisol gets secreted by the adrenal glands when stimulated by both the pituitary and hypothalamus glands.
 Cortisol suppresses other bodily functions to elicit a swift response to danger and stress.

 When combined with specific medications, caffeine is more likely to cause elevated blood pressure or heart palpitations.
-You should avoid caffeine sources like coffee and energy drinks when using over-the-counter decongestants which contain ephedrine or drugs that contain theophylline and echinacea.
+You should avoid caffeine sources like coffee and energy drinks when using over-the-counter decongestants that contain ephedrine or drugs that contain theophylline and echinacea.